RoundedGlint585/TGVDenoising/README.md

 | -scaleX \<Num\>      | scale for X axis for Ply file           | 10            |
 | -scaleY \<Num\>      | scale for Y axis for Ply file           | 10            |
 So just start program with these keys

+#### File format

+Program works with PFM, so perhaps you will have to convert files

 ### Examples